ToddHartmann/surgeon/readme.md

 -w adds the Surge metadata chunk, so the .WAV can be dragged in to Surge or a user wavetable directory.

--p and -cc may be used multiple times.
+-p, -t and -cc may be used multiple times.

+-p and -t will replace a <b>VALUE</b> of 'True' with '1' as Surge expects.
+Upon a <b>VALUE</b> of 'False', -t will *remove* the attribute as Surge expects.

 With -cc, use 'None' (without quotes) to leave <b>BIPOLAR</b>, <b>VALUE</b>, or
 <b>LABEL</b> unmodified.
 (This means you cannot set <b>LABEL</b> to 'None' with this